-Black’s previous guest-conducting engagements have included the St. Petersburg (Russia) State Academic Symphony Orchestra, Dallas Basically Beethoven Festival, Owensboro Symphony, Wisconsin Chamber Orchestra, Wichita Falls Symphony, Rockford Symphony, Champaign-Urbana Symphony, and South Shore Opera Company.
-As music director of the Oshkosh Symphony Orchestra, he created the first professional recording of John Harmon’s Crazy Horse symphony, and presented the midwest premiere of the work, a performance which was hailed as “one of the most momentous evenings in the [130-year] history of the Grand Opera House.”
+Black’s previous guest conducting engagements include the St. Petersburg (Russia) State Academic Symphony Orchestra, Dallas Basically Beethoven Festival, Owensboro Symphony, Wisconsin Chamber Orchestra, Wichita Falls Symphony, and Rockford Symphony.
+As music director of the Oshkosh Symphony Orchestra, he created the first professional recording of John Harmon’s Crazy Horse symphony, and presented the Midwest Premiere of the work, a performance which was hailed as “one of the most momentous evenings in the [130-year] history of the Grand Opera House.”

 Black won the 2017 Solti Foundation U.S. opera conducting fellowship, working with conductor Stephen Lord and Opera Theatre of St. Louis.
-He has also toured China as assistant conductor of the Chinese premiere of composer/conductor Bright Sheng’s opera Dream of the Red Chamber.
-As associate conductor of the Fort Worth Symphony Orchestra, he conducted over 150 performances, including stepping in at a moment’s notice for his subscription debut in place of Miguel Harth-Bedoya.
+He has also toured China as assistant conductor of the Chinese premiere of composer and conductor Bright Sheng’s opera Dream of the Red Chamber.
+During his tenure as associate conductor of the Fort Worth Symphony Orchestra, he conducted over 150 performances.
 Black was the recipient of consecutive Solti Foundation U.S. Career Assistance Awards in 2015 and 2016.
-He has been engaged as cover conductor by the Dallas Symphony Orchestra and the St. Louis Symphony.
+He has been engaged as cover conductor by the Dallas Symphony Orchestra, Cincinnati Symphony Orchestra, and St. Louis Symphony Orchestra.

-A conducting fellow at the Aspen Music Festival and the Cabrillo Festival of Contemporary Music, he has studied with Kurt Masur, Edo de Waart, Robert Spano, Hugh Wolff, Larry Rachleff, Marin Alsop, Daniel Lewis, David Effron, and Gunther Schuller.
+A former conducting fellow at the Aspen Music Festival and the Cabrillo Festival of Contemporary Music, Black has studied with Kurt Masur, Edo de Waart, Robert Spano, Hugh Wolff, Larry Rachleff, Marin Alsop, Daniel Lewis, David Effron, and Gunther Schuller.

-Also an accomplished composer, he was the composer-in-residence for the International Horn Society’s 2014 Southeast Horn Workshop and was a finalist and diploma winner of the International Prokofiev Composition Contest in April 2008.
+Also an accomplished composer, he was the composer-in-residence for the International Horn Society’s 2014 Southeast Horn Workshop, and was a finalist and diploma winner of the International Prokofiev Composition Contest in 2008.

 For more information about Daniel Black, please visit danielblackconductor.com.